ekawabata/evaluate_qbaconfound/README.md

 - [**Simulation study/**](./Simulation%20study/)

-  - [Master do file for running Monte Carlo QBA in simulation studies I to IV.do](./Simulation%20study/Master%20do%20file%20for%20running%20Monte%20Carlo%20QBA%20in%20simulation%20studies%20I%20to%20IV.do):
+  - [Master do file for running Monte Carlo QBA in simulation studies I to VI.do](./Simulation%20study/Master%20do%20file%20for%20running%20Monte%20Carlo%20QBA%20in%20simulation%20studies%20I%20to%20VI.do):
-    Master do file for running simulation studies I to IV for Monte Carlo QBA.
+    Master do file for running simulation studies I to VI for Monte Carlo QBA.
     Runs do files from folder "Do files" and post results to a folder called "Results".